 Today in Thursday.

 Despite the cleaner and myself cleaning the house three times since Tuesday evening there is still glitter throughout my house!
-On the kitchen floor, in the bed, on the bath towels, in the kids hair.
-Everywhere!
+On the kitchen floor, in the bed, on the cats, on the bath towels, in the kids hair.

-I’m sure that on some (deep, dark) level their teachers get a thrill from some kind of payback knowing that the parents will experience a small measure of the pain that they live with on a daily basis.
+I’m sure that on some (deep, dark) level teachers get a thrill from some kind of payback knowing that the parents will experience a small measure of the pain that they live with on a daily basis!

 Pardon me while I drown my frustration in this glass of wine – which is glitter free thank goodness!
 Cheers!